 The space is decorated using soft, muted colours and natural materials, with ample natural light.
 The surrounding garden and water feature provide soothing sounds, scents and textures that flow into the nest via large bi-fold doors.

 Every aspect of the design has been researched to ensure that the space can welcome visitors who are highly sensitive to their environment.
-Cynthia’s aim was to create an inclusive space that is accessible to everyone.
-Careful consideration has been given to aspects such as the VOC content of paints, lighting quality and electrical work.
+Careful consideration has been given to aspects such as the VOC content of paints, colours and lighting.
 On a spiritual and energetic level, the space was blessed both before and after its construction, including a traditional smoking ceremony by an Aboriginal Elder.

-You are most welcome to leave the over-stimulation of the modern environment behind as you step into the garden and nest for a therapy session, group, workshop or retreat.
+You are most welcome to leave the over-stimulation of the modern environment behind as you step into the garden and nest for a therapy session, group, or workshop.

 We acknowledge the Wurundjeri people who are the Traditional Custodians of the Land on which The Sacred Nest now stands, and pay respect to the Elders both past and present of the Kulin Nation.